Your guide to a better future

 ExpressVPN is our current best VPN pick for people who want a reliable and safe VPN, and it works on a variety of devices.
 It’s normally $13 per month, and you can sign up for ExpressVPN and save 49% plus get three months of access for free — the equivalent of $6.67 per month — if you get an annual subscription.

 Note that ExpressVPN offers a 30-day money-back guarantee.

-This week’s Cardinals-49ers game is on Fox, so you’ll need a that carries a local Fox affiliate that’s broadcasting the game.
+This week’s Cardinals-49ers game is on Fox, so you’ll need a live TV streaming service that carries a local Fox affiliate that’s broadcasting the game.
 The least expensive such service is Sling TV Blue.